denismitr/tern/README.md

 ```

 #### Create a new migration
+format will be chosen from the `version_format` key in `migrations` section in your config file
 ```bash
 tern-cli -create update_foo_table
 ```

-will create 2 files in your migration folder
+in case of `timestamp` format that command will create 2 files in your migration folder
 ```bash
 1602439886_update_foo_table.migrate.sql
 1602439886_update_foo_table.rollback.sql